F1: Hamilton extends title lead as Vettel crashes out at rain-hit Singapore GP

 Starting Sunday's race from fifth, Hamilton profited as both pole sitter Vettel and his Ferrari teammate Kimi Raikkonen crashed out on a dramatic opening lap.

-Raikkonen and Red Bull's Max Verstappen collided on the run down to Turn One before the Finn ploughed into the side of Vettel.
+Raikkonen and Red Bull's Max Verstappen collided on the run down to Turn One before the Finn plowed into the side of Vettel.
 The German continued only to spin off moments later at Turn Five.

 As the rain relented, Hamilton quickly assumed control of the grand prix to take the checkered flag ahead of Daniel Ricciardo with Valtteri Bottas in third.